Code-Institute-Submissions/nissan-skyline-r34-gt-r/README.md

 • A large amount of testing was done to ensure that all section links on the navbar were linking correctly.
 The same was done for all the external links on the website, including the social media icons on the footer bar, and for all the iFramed YouTube videos on the Videos section.

-• Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+• Friends, family members and car enthusiasts were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs